jacobdeichert/wasm-astar/README.md

 ### Where to Store Game State

 Since I am pretty new to Rust, I wasn't exactly sure how or where to store global game state.
 Global scoped variables are not ideal of course, but for a small demo it shouldn't be a problem.
 One goal of mine was to keep as much logic as possible on the Rust side instead of in js land.
 I also didn't want to send the game state back and forth between js and Rust every tick since that seems like absolute overkill.
 With that said, it seemed like I must store the game state in a global Rust variable.
-After reading through the rocker_wasm source code, I copied their [global state pattern](https://github.com/aochagavia/rocket_wasm/blob/d0ca51beb9c7c351a1f0266206edfd553bf078d3/src/lib.rs#L23-L25).
+After reading through the `rocket_wasm` source code, I copied their [global state pattern](https://github.com/aochagavia/rocket_wasm/blob/d0ca51beb9c7c351a1f0266206edfd553bf078d3/src/lib.rs#L23-L25).

 ~~~rust
 lazy_static! {